2016 Chevrolet Volt sneak peak for owners, Los Angeles, Nov 2014

-There's been very little news lately about the Chevrolet Volt range-extended electric car, and its sales in 2013 sales were stagnant.
+For most of 2014, there was very little news about the Chevrolet Volt range-extended electric car, and its sales in 2013 and 2014 have been stagnant at roughly 2,000 cars a month.

-In fact, the most recent item of note was a $5,000 price reduction on the 2014 Volt last August, to bring it closer to the center of the volume-car market.
+The most recent item of note was a $5,000 price reduction on the 2014 Volt in August 2013, to bring it closer to the center of the volume-car market, along with a battery-pack upgrade for the 2015 model.

-But behind the scenes, Chevrolet is preparing the next iteration of its pioneering plug-in car.
+But behind the scenes, Chevrolet has been busy preparing the next iteration of its pioneering plug-in car.

-Based on published articles and a host of private conversations with industry analysts, electric-car advocates, and--yes--a few General Motors employees, here's what we know so far about the next Volt.
+Based on published articles, a host of private conversations with industry analysts, electric-car advocates, and--yes--a few General Motors employees, here's what we know so far about the next Volt.

-GM will almost certainly unveil a redesigned Chevrolet Volt at next January's Detroit Auto Show.
+GM will unveil the redesigned 2016 Chevrolet Volt at next January's Detroit Auto Show.

 The main reason for redesigning the Volt is to get the cost down.
 Way down.